-Trailer: Vinessa Antoine’s ‘Diggstown’ Given Canadian Premiere Date
+Vinessa Antoine’s ‘Diggstown’ Given Premiere Date in the United States on BET+

 Image: Craig Sjodin/ABC